Chicago Bee

 The Chicago Bee or Chicago Sunday Bee was a Chicago-based weekly newspaper founded by Anthony Overton, an African American, in 1925.
 Its readership was primarily African American and the paper was committed to covering "wholesome and authentic news", and adopted a middle-class, conservative tone.
 Politically, it was aligned with the Republican Party.
-Overton established Half-Century Magazine in 1916 and it was published until 1925.
+Overton established Half-Century Magazine in 1916 and it was published until 1947.

+History

+The Chicago Bee was founded by Anthony Overton in 1925.
+Overton was a wealthy industrialist, owning such concerns as the Overton Hygienic Company, a cosmetics firm.
+He had also made a previous venture in publishing, in the form of the Half Century Magazine.

 After sharing quarters with the Hygienic Company in the 1920s, the Bee moved into the new Chicago Bee Building, an Art Deco structure built between 1929 and 1931.
 However, after Overton's bank failed in the 1930s, the two businesses shared quarters once again, as the Hygienic Company moved into the Bee building.

 Chandler Owen became editor of the Bee after moving to Chicago.
 The Bee initially supported the Brotherhood of Sleeping Car Porters, which Owen supported, but later joined other publications including the Chicago Defender in opposing the union.

 Subsequent editors of the paper included Ida B. Wells and Olive Diggs.
 The Bees editorial staff was mostly female, and the newspaper covered the black women's club movement extensively.
 It distinguished itself from other newspapers in the Chicago black press in its promotion of black history and literature.